-Original guides and modifications of guides contributed by current and past History Department faculty members Kirk Jeffrey, Diethelm Prowe, Rachel Seidman, Harry Williams, Eleanor Zelliot, and others.
-If you have written or modified anything included in this project, please contact us so we can acknowledge your good help.
-Thanks, John Heydinger, '08, for suggesting that we include the End Note download site.
+Original guides and modifications of guides contributed by current and past History Department faculty members Kirk Jeffrey, Diethelm Prowe, Rachel Seidman, Harry Williams, Eleanor Zelliot, and others, including on-line links.

 The Chicago Manual of Style can be viewed online through the Gould Library (search: Chicago Manual of Style).